coderefinery/testing/_episodes/04-pytest.md

 ## [pytest](http://doc.pytest.org) exercise

 In this exercise we will use [pytest](http://doc.pytest.org).
-We will try to keep things simple so that also C and Fortran developers can follow.
+We will try to keep things simple so that those who do not use Python can follow.

 Create a new directory and change into it: